LaunchCode-Education-Archived/skills-back-end-csharp/videos/intro-to-ef-basics/README.md

 ## Code

-We start this lesson with the code in the `video-ef-basics-start` branch of the CheeseMVC repo: [starting code](https://github.com/LaunchCodeEducation/CheeseMVC/tree/video-ef-basics-start)
+We start this lesson with the code in the `video-efbasic-start` branch of the CheeseMVC repo: [starting code](https://github.com/LaunchCodeEducation/CheeseMVC/tree/video-efbasic-start)

-We end this lesson with the code in the `video-ef-basics-end` branch of the CheeseMVC repo: [ending code](https://github.com/LaunchCodeEducation/CheeseMVC/tree/video-ef-basics-end)
+We end this lesson with the code in the `video-efbasic-end` branch of the CheeseMVC repo: [ending code](https://github.com/LaunchCodeEducation/CheeseMVC/tree/video-efbasic-end)

 ## References